 5. Performant RESTful themes

-I didn’t touch on one of the most stable and usual talks in WordPress ecosystem – Themes!
-Every developer had various experience with them, both good and bad, both freemium and premium.
-You know the drill – developer needs to build page, post, footer, header template etc. – code everything with HTML, CSS, JS and PHP in mind, combine it in a way that is both responsive, adaptive, accessible, compatible, fast and updateable.
+I didn’t touch on one of the most stable and usual talks in the WordPress ecosystem – Themes!
+Every developer had various experiences with them, both good and bad, both freemium and premium.
+You know the drill – developer needs to build page, post, footer, header template, etc. – code everything with HTML, CSS, JS and PHP in mind, combine it in a way that is both responsive, adaptive, accessible, compatible, fast and updateable.
 But most of this technology is still PHP, WP API and MySQL.
 With REST API this can be different (and better).

 Developers could build a theme that communicates with the database only through REST API.
 First, they will get performance benefits that go over 15% of speed improvement.
-Folks from Delicious brains (authors of excellent DB Migrate Pro plugin) wrote an extensive article of REST API vs ADMIN AJAX WordPress performance so you can read the whole case study on their blog, but in short, here are some of the conclusions of the performance load for 100 virtual users.
+Folks from Delicious Brains (authors of excellent DB Migrate Pro plugin) wrote an extensive article on REST API vs ADMIN AJAX WordPress performance so you can read the whole case study on their blog, but in short, here are some of the conclusions of the performance load for 100 virtual users.

-Performance benefits sprung out from completely different loading mechanism which article clearly explains and there is one additional moment – with this modular approach to utilizing the datasets, you can load content only when you need it and only where you need it.
+Performance benefits sprung out from a completely different loading mechanism which the article clearly explains and there is one additional moment – with this modular approach to utilizing the datasets, you can load content only when you need it and only where you need it.
 The first place to start is to use Backbone.js (head back to point 2 if you want to find out more), but there is an alternative approach to using React + Redux on the front end to build a RESTful theme.
 This was the talk of Kelly Dwan ( @ryelle ) in which she presented examples of utilizing React library to build modern JS WP interfaces.
 Check her slides from Wordcamp NYC here.